EngineerBetter/engineerbetter-hugo/content/blog/transforming-minds-and-organisations.md

 Does this idea **emotionally resonate** with the target?
 Do they feel something in response to it?

 The importance of emotional resonance is often under-rated or ignored by technologists.
 By contrast the livelihoods of marketers and user experience designers depend very much on it.
 In the era of fake news, we're sadly all too familiar with the notion that information doesn't need to be true, it just needs to _feel_ true.
-The most sound logical argument is likely to effect change if an audience is emotionally disengaged from it.
+The most sound logical argument is unlikely to effect change if an audience is emotionally disengaged from it.

 ### Representational Redescriptions